 Due to the age of this facility, the design team encountered a variety of existing conditions during their initial survey including varying ceiling heights throughout the 7,000 SF space.
 The medical office suite required replacement of (3) constant volume RTU’s, all new plumbing and complete LED lighting upgrades.
 The combination of the new systems and upgrading of the lights really brought this medical office to a completely new beautiful suite.

-We provide engineering design services for the renovation of Pickard and Ross Law’s existing office space in conjunction with Intergroup Architects.
-The suite is 6,000 square feet and includes private offices, open offices, conference rooms, copy/break room, reception/waiting area, secure IT room, existing group restrooms and new shower.
+MEP Engineering was selected to provide Design-Build services for the renovation of Pickard and Ross Law’s existing office space in conjunction with Intergroup Architects.
+The suite is 6,000 square feet and includes private offices, open offices, conference rooms, copy/break room, reception/waiting area, secure IT room, existing group restrooms, and a new shower.
 Our team paid special attention to the mechanical systems ensuring each office meets the strict sound masking needs of a law office.

 This “Class A” office building in the Denver Technology Center offers tenants a state-of-the-art fitness center, conference room, on-site security seven days a week, airy nine-foot ceilings and plentiful mountain and city views.